Routing Policy

 The following metrics are automatically examined in the described order to choose through which peer a prefix is routed:

-3. If the prefix BGP path length is the same accross multiple peers, the network with the lowest latency is chosen
+- If the prefix BGP path length is the same across multiple peers, the network with the lowest latency is chosen

 BGP Communities